Kylerace/Hellebore-Simulator/README.md

 Making this repo at this unfinished stage so I can work on my laptop and my desktop.

 # To Do
- * simulate newtonian mechanics <- I am here
+ * simulate newtonian mechanics: should be done
- * make a framework for agents to take actions using their assigned ships.
+ * make a framework for agents to take actions using their assigned ships <- I am here
  * simulate special relativity excluding time dilation and light lag per frame of reference
  * simulate time dilation and light lag per frame of reference
  * make preprogrammed agents for the Hellebore and the chasing ship